 Welcome to The Tom Cobley Tavern

-We moved in to The Tom Cobley Tavern over 13 years ago now and have turned this traditional 16th Century pub into the hub of local village life in Spreyton.
-So much so that we have been awarded Devon Life's Food and Drink Awards Community Pub of the Year 2012 and Devon's Best Sunday Roast 2015.
+We moved in to The Tom Cobley Tavern over 15 years ago now and have turned this traditional 16th Century pub into the hub of local village life in Spreyton.
+So much so that we were awarded Devon Life's Food and Drink Awards Community Pub of the Year 2012.

 We are a family friendly pub in Spreyton where everybody is welcome, from the young to the old, from singles, to couples, to families; everyone who comes through our door will receive a warm and friendly welcome from ourselves and our staff.
 We even welcome dogs in to our bar and snug area and if they are really good they may even have a bowl of drinking water and a doggy treat given to them!